aalto-mediacode/noisy-mask/README.md

 //the program uses some external addons such as ofxCV, ofxFacetracker, ofxGui, ofxMaxim and ofxOpenCv

-//Made by Lu Priace Michavila - a.k.a Lucio Celomundo
+//Made by Lu Priace Michavila - a.k.a Lucio Celomundo in May 2020